FOR MORE INFORMATION

 WHCA was also a key player in documenting the assassination of President Kennedy and the attempt on the lives of Presidents Ford and Reagan.

 The Agency evolved over the past 60 years from a small team of 32 personnel working out of the basement of the White House to a self-supporting joint service command.
-Headquarters for WHCA is at at Joint Base Anacostia-Boiling.
+Headquarters for WHCA is at at Joint Base Anacostia-Bolling.

 WHCA also has supporting detachments in Washington, D.C. and various locations throughout the United States.
 WHCA is organized into functional areas each with its own mission in support of the total WHCA mission of Presidential support.